 The Alarms feature of the Monitoring service works with the configured destination service to notify you when metrics meet alarm-specified triggers.
 The previous illustration depicts the flow, starting with resources emitting metric data points to Monitoring.
 When triggered, an alarm sends an alarm message to the configured destination.
 For Notifications, messages are sent to subscriptions in the configured topic.
 For Streaming, messages are sent to the configured stream.
 (This illustration doesn't cover raw and aggregated metric data.
 For these details, see the "Monitoring Overview" illustration at the top of this page.)

 When configured, repeat notifications remind you of a continued firing state at the configured repeat interval.
-You are also notified when an alarm transitions back to the OK state, or when an alarm is reset.
+You're also notified when an alarm transitions back to the OK state, or when an alarm is reset.

-Monitoring evaluates alarms once per minute to determine alarm status.
+Monitoring evaluates alarms once per minute to find alarm status.

 When the alarm splits notifications, Monitoring evaluates each tracked metric stream.
 If the evaluation of that metric stream indicates a new FIRING status or other qualifying event, then Monitoring sends an alarm message.